What happens if I can't pay my tax bill?

 International Tax Planning,

-With household bills continuing to rise, this year more than ever, there are many taxpayers who will be struggling to pay their tax bill on time.
+With household bills continuing to rise, there are many taxpayers who will be struggling to pay their tax bill on time.
 If this is you, the biggest mistake you can make is to bury your head in the sand and ignore the problem.

 If you can't pay your tax bill then you need to manage the situation, be proactive and contact your accountant or HMRC as soon as possible.
 You may be able to negotiate a payment arrangement with HMRC to pay what you owe by instalments.
 Not tackling the situation will only make matters worse.